coinevo/documents/docs/es/commands/README.md

 Updates list of temporarily unspendable outputs.
 Temporarily lock (unlock=false as shown below) or unlock (unlock=true) the specified transaction outputs.
 If no transactions are specified when unlocking then all current locked transactions are unlocked.

-A locked transaction output will not be chosen by automatic coin selection when spending QTUM.
+A locked transaction output will not be chosen by automatic coin selection when spending EVO.

 Locks are stored in memory only.
 Wallets launch with zero locked outputs and the locked output list is always cleared (by virtue of process exit) when a wallet stops or fails.
 Also see the `listunspent` call.